This new I-CLAIM publication explores how people in the Netherlands understand and feel about irregular migration.

 How Europe’s Migration Rules Keep Creating the “Irregular Migrants” They Claim to Catch

 A recent opinion piece by Nando Sigona in The Political Quarterly examines how Europe’s restrictive migration policies unintentionally increase irregular migration.
-The article also refers to the new report we published drawing on research on immigration policy and their consequences on migrants in Finland, Germany, Italy, the Netherlands, Poland and the UK.

 New article in The Guardian highlights risks faced by food-delivery workers